openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/googlefit/Google-Fit.md

 # endpoints
 In addition to the parameters listed within each specific endpoint, all endpoints accept, and in some cases require, the following request parameters: https://developers.google.com/fit/rest/v1/reference/parameters.

+## endpoint responses
+The response from every endpoint is very similar and aligns with the Google RESTful API.

+Each response contains a list of data points contained in the array property named “point.”
+Each item in the list is a datapoint representing a measurement for the requested datatype that was reported by a device, application, or recorded directly by the user.
+Each data point contains the following properties:
+- startTimeNanos: the start date/time timestamp in unix epoch nanos
+- endTimeNanos: the end date/time timestamp in unix epoch nanos
+- dataTypeName: indicates the type of data that is contained within the data point, it can be something like “com.google.height,” indicating it is a height value stored in the google fit platform or "com.google.step_count.delta” indicating it is a step count value stored in the google fit platform.
+The delta refers to the fact that it is the number of step counts during the specified period, since the last data point was created.
+- originDataSourceId: the data source for the datapoint, representing as a namespace for the application along with some additional information.
+It could be a user input value, represented by the string “raw:com.google.[data-type]:com.google.android.apps.fitness:user_input” or from a third party device or third party application, such as “derived:com.google.step_count.cumulative:com.google.android.gms:samsung:Galaxy Nexus:32b1bd9e:soft_step_counter”
+- value: an array that contains a single data point representing the value, can either by an intVal or fpVal property.
+The units for the value property are defined based on the data type in the request and documented on the Fit API website
+  - intVal: the value, represented as an integer point value without any decimal, for the specified data type; this property is contained within the object in the “value” array.
+  - fpVal: the value, represented as a floating point value with a decimal, for the specified data type; this property is contained within the object in the “value” array.
+- modifiedTimeMillis: Indicates the last time this data point was modified.

+In addition to the datapoints array, there are three other properties in the response:
+- minStartTimeNs: the start datetime of the request that generated the response
+- maxEndTimeNs: the end datetime of the request that generated the response
+- dataSourceId: the id of the data source that responded to the request

 ## get body weight
 - Endpoint: /users/me/dataSources/derived:com.google.weight:com.google.android.gms:merge_weight/datasets/<time-frame-start-in-nanos>-<time-frame-end-in-nanos> this endpoint in theory provides all of the datapoints that have been measured by a device related to body weight.
 Google is not clear and does not provide documentation on their merge process.